apache/geode/Debugging-GemFire-Applications.md

 ```
 TBD
 ```
-If the request is never satisfied (there is no 'wait for replies completed' message' as in the example below, look at the stack dumps for the non-responsive member.
+If the request is never satisfied (there is no corresponding 'wait for replies completed' message') as in the example below, look at the stack dumps for the non-responsive member.
 There could be a Java-level deadlock within that vm.
 ```
 TBD
 ```